Frequently asked questions

 Law enforcement data includes text, images, audio and video held electronically or in hard copy or any other storage format, including, but not limited to data relating to individuals and aggregated data.

-Connecting the Victorian Protective Data Security Standard 17 (ICT Lifecycle) and ASD TOP 4
+Connecting the Victorian Protective Data Security Standard 11 (ICT Security) and ASD TOP 4

-The VPDSS control reference for Standard 17 (ICT Lifecycle) states that ‘an organisation should align its ICT security controls with the Information Security Manual (ISM) published by the Australian Signals Directorate (ASD)’.
+The VPDSS control reference for Standard 11 (ICT Security) states that ‘an organisation should align its ICT security controls with the Information Security Manual (ISM) published by the Australian Signals Directorate (ASD)’.

 To help organisations prioritise the application of risk-based ICT controls, we encourage agencies and bodies to consider the ASD strategies to mitigate targeted cyber intrusions.
 These 35 strategies set out key technical measures designed to prevent targeted cyber intrusion based on intrusion observations from the ASD Cyber Security Operations Centre (CSOC).